NSW CTP Green Slip Insurance Features

 What is CTP and what does it cover?

 Compulsory Third Party (CTP) Personal Injury Insurance, also known in NSW as a CTP Green Slip, is mandatory and must be purchased before you can register your vehicle.

 CTP covers your liability and the liability of anyone else who drives your vehicle, for injuries caused to others in a motor accident.
-It also ensures you can get access to medical expenses and a percentage of your pre-injury weekly income if you need time off work for up to six months, if you’re injured, regardless of fault (unless you are charged with a serious driving offence).
+It also ensures you can get access to medical expenses and a percentage of your pre-injury weekly income if you need time off work for up to twelve months, if you’re injured, regardless of fault (unless you are charged with a serious driving offence).

 Visit the SIRA website for more information as conditions do apply.